 This puzzle is made of 8 corner pieces, 60 edge pieces and 150 center pieces, allowing an incredible amount of 1.95x10160 different combinations.
 Solving it, however, is not very different to any high-order Rubik's Cube with the reduction method: group the 5x5 centers, group the 5x1 edges, and solve like a regular 3x3x3 Rubik's Cube (accounting for parity cases).

-The official record for solving the 7x7x7 Rubik's Cube is 1:59.95 set by Kevin Hays at Heartland Champs 2018.
+The official record for solving the 7x7x7 Rubik's Cube is 1:40.89 set by Max Park at CubingUSA Nationals 2019.

 Are you sure?